WesternConcrete/Cal-Poly-Enroller/kanban-dashboard/prisma/README.md

 # Prisma

-`prisma.schema` file defines the schema for the database
+The `prisma.schema` file defines the schema for the database

 The schema in UML form is as follows: